 Her chapbook, Ghost Moose, was also published by Kattywompus Press in April, 2019.
 The chapbook is about our present and future during the ongoing sixth extinction.

 Margo Taft Stever is a graduate of Harvard University, a recipient of an Ed.M. from the Harvard Graduate School of Education, and an M.F.A. in Poetry from Sarah Lawrence College.
 After establishing the Sleepy Hollow Poetry Series at the Warner Library in 1983, Stever founded the Hudson Valley Writers Center, located at the restored Philipse Manor Railroad Station, an organization which she directed for seventeen years.
 She also had overall management responsibilities for the station restoration.
-For several decades, she was the primary fundraiser for the building renovation and for the Center.
+For several decades, she was the director and fundraiser for the Writers Center.

 In 1990 she founded Slapering Hol Press (SHP), the small press imprint of the Hudson Valley Writers Center, and served as co-editor until February, 2024.
 Slapering Hol Press is now one of the oldest poetry presses in the United States.
 SHP conducts an annual national competition to feature chapbooks by emerging poets and publishes special poetry chapbooks and anthologies.